 GeForce GTX 280 Review

-GeForce GTX 280 is a high-end GFX based on the 65nm variant of the 2008, second-generation unified architecture.
+GeForce GTX 280 is a High-End Graphics Card based on the Second Revision of the Tesla Architecture.

 It equips a GPU Codenamed G200-302-A2 which has 10 Stream Multiprocessors activated and thus offers 240 Shader Processing Units, 80 TMUs and 32 ROPs.
 The Central Unit is clocked at 602MHz.

 The GPU accesses a 1GB frame buffer of GDDR3, through a 512-bit memory interface.
 The size of the frame buffer is adequate.
 The Memory Clock Operates at 1107MHz.

 DirectX 10.0 Support (10.0 Hardware Default) and support for SLI, NVIDIA PureVideo HD Technology, Dual-stream Hardware Acceleration, PhysX, CUDA, HybridPower and other technologies.

 With a rated board TDP of 236W, it requires at least a 550W PSU and it requires at least two 6-pin available connectors.